dwagio/dwagio-home/README.md

 # Dwag.io

-The homepage and portfolio page of Aric "dwagio" Hasting.
+The homepage and portfolio page of Aric Hasting.